Monotone additive statistics: Monotone Additive Statistics

 A few additional remarks are in order.
-A possible strengthening of our additivity condition requires $\Phi(X + Y) = \Phi(X) + \Phi(Y)$ to hold for all pairs of random variables, rather than just the independent ones.
-As is well known, the only statistic additive in this more restrictive sense is the expectation \citep[see, for example,][]{deFinetti1970probability}.
+First, Theorems~\ref{thm:main} and \ref{thm:domains} answer an open question in the mathematical finance literature on risk measures posed by \cite*{goovaerts2004comonotonic}, who asked if entropic risk measures are the only additive risk measures.
+Second, a possible strengthening of our additivity condition requires $\Phi(X + Y) = \Phi(X) + \Phi(Y)$ to hold for all pairs of random variables, rather than just the independent ones.
+As is well known, the only statistic that is additive in this more restrictive sense is the expectation \citep[see, for example,][]{deFinetti1970probability}.
 A different strengthening is additivity with respect to uncorrelated random variables.
 It follows from the analysis of \cite{chambers2020spherical} that on a finite probability space the expectation is, again, the only monotone statistic that is additive for uncorrelated random variables.

-Finally, one could also consider a weakening of additivity to a \emph{sub-additivity} condition, i.e.\ statistics that satisfy $\Phi(X+Y) \leq \Phi(X) + \Phi(Y)$ for independent $X, Y$.
-In the supplementary appendix \S\ref{appx:sub/super}, we develop this extension and obtain a characterization of monotone sub-additive statistics which generalizes Theorem \ref{thm:main}.